 The Niagara 2nd floor café, Nordenskiöldsgatan 1, Malmö University

 I huvudet på en professor is a series of after work-lectures held in Swedish.
-Paul’s talk will be about 30 minutes, followed by a panel discussion with PhD-student Agnes Tegen and Master student Karl Casserfelt, and ending with an opportunity for audience members to ask questions.
+Helena’s talk will be about 30 minutes, followed by a panel discussion with a PhD-student Lars Holmberg, and ending with an opportunity for audience members to ask questions.